Milanrdnvc/simple-riscv-kernel/README.md

 ## Project Overview

-This project involves developing a basic operating system kernel that supports time-sharing and preemption.
-The primary focus is on the core functionalities of the operating system, such as process management, memory management, and handling system calls.
+This project involves developing a basic operating system kernel that supports threads with time-sharing.
+The primary focus is on the core functionalities of the operating system, such as thread management, memory management, and handling system calls.

 ### Key Features:
 - **Thread Management**: Implementation of context switching (synchronous and asynchronous - timer), scheduling, and thread synchronization.